 Music psychologists explore the ways that music impacts our emotions, relationships, brain and bodies.
 We use a range of research approaches to explore the connection between music and individuals, groups and society in order to better understand how music can promote health and wellbeing.

-Music Psychology & Performance Science at the MCM
+Music Psychology & Performance Science at the Conservatorium

 Music performance science critically examines psychological, sociological and scientific research related to performing and creating music.